Academic Catalog

 Auditing Courses for Undergraduates

 An undergraduate student auditing a course has all the privileges of a student taking a course for credit except that he or she will not receive credit for the course.
 A course that is being audited will not count toward full-time status, credit toward athletic eligibility, financial aid Satisfactory Academic Progress (SAP), credit for graduation, or toward academic honors.
-An auditor pays less than regular tuition during the fall and spring semesters if the course results in an overload.
-An auditor who decides to receive credit for a course may switch from audit to credit by the start of the tenth week of the semester or the first half of a summer session if the course instructor gives permission and the auditor pays the additional tuition at the Business Office.
+During the fall and spring semesters, if the audited course results in an overload, the student is assessed an overload fee that is less than the regular overload tuition.
+If the student later decides to change from audit to credit, the full overload charge will then be assessed.

 A student may switch from credit to audit within the same time period if the student is passing the course at the time the change is requested and the course instructor and department chair approve.
 No refund of tuition will be made when switching from credit to audit on or after the first day of classes.